Anti-Bullying Policy

 Preamble

 In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the National Educational Welfare Board, the Board of Management of Drogheda Grammar School has adopted the following anti-bullying policy within the framework of the school’s overall code of behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools, which were published in September 2013.
+Development / Review of our Bí Cineálta policy to prevent and address bullying behaviour took place in April 2025.All members of our school community were provided with the opportunity to input into the development / review of this policy.

 The ethos of school which states that “Every individual is of value and has something to contribute” and the school’s Code of Behaviour form the foundation on which this policy is based.

-The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour:
+The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour.

 A positive school culture and climate which: